 How much does it cost to study law?

-It’s almost impossible to get the exact costing of an undergraduate Law degree as costings tend to vary depending on the university that you happen to be studying at; however, an estimated £8,500 – £9,000 tuition per year for an undergraduate degree is a fair ballpark.
-Prices can be either side of those prices depending on the university.
+It’s almost impossible to get the exact costing of an undergraduate Law degree as costings tend to vary depending on the university that you happen to be studying at; however, an estimated £9,500 – £9,250 tuition per year for an undergraduate degree is a fair ballpark.

 What’s my job likelihood after studying law?

 The likelihood of a job at the end of a degree is difficult for everyone, however with law degrees the likelihood is that a job will be available for you, but you will have to work your way up.
 The way to do this is by working as an apprentice and working your way up the ladder in the law industry.